paxdotdev/pax/lab-journal-zb.md

 Probably our best bet is for the lookup to be dynamic on StackFrame itself.

-1. register children to StackFrame `adoptees` naively, no unpacking
+1. register children to StackFrame `slot_children` naively, no unpacking
-2. expose `nth_adoptee` on StackFrame, which
+2. expose `nth_slot_child` on StackFrame, which
-    1. somehow knows when to stop traversing stack upwards to seek adoptee list (special flag on componentinstance => stackframe ? hard-coded in Repeat where it instantiates Compoennt, for example), and
+    1. somehow knows when to stop traversing stack upwards to seek slot_child list (special flag on componentinstance => stackframe ? hard-coded in Repeat where it instantiates Compoennt, for example), and
     2. expands `should_flatten` nodes to compute its index lookup. naively, this can start O(n) 3.
-Where `nth_adoptee` checks all nodes for `should_flatten`, grabbing a
+Where `nth_slot_child` checks all nodes for `should_flatten`, grabbing a

-Maybe there should be an explicit "adoptee delegation" operation? where a component may delegate the responsibility of certain adoptees to a member of its template
+Maybe there should be an explicit "slot_child delegation" operation? where a component may delegate the responsibility of certain slot_children to a member of its template

 Twofold problem:
-1. adoptees need to have their properties computed, at least for top-level should_flatten
+1. slot_children need to have their properties computed, at least for top-level should_flatten

 ### on TypeScript support, syntax
 2022-03-22